 Using myself as an example, the vast majority of my Christian life was one confused on this matter in particular.
-I lived in a world in which God’s law had been repealed, and yet I was still not free to sin.
+I lived in a world and among a Church in which God’s law had been repealed, and yet I was still not free to sin.
 As I saw it, I was supposed to live righteously, but there was no law to guide me.
 I spent considerable time and energy in my attempts to understand this dichotomy between living rightly when nothing was wrong.
 This quest led me to understand that man in his heart hates God’s law.
-We can detect a resistance to God’s law in our expressions.
-There is an almost knee jerk repulsion against “bringing back the law”, when there is an appeal to the fact that that law exists.
+We can detect a resistance to law in our expressions.
+There is an almost knee jerk repulsion against “bringing back the law”, when there is an appeal to the fact that a thing is against God’s law.
 There are accusations of “attempting to put people under the law again” that are quite common when issues of morality are discussed.
 But at the same time these same Christians rightly have no problem calling idolatry, adultery, murder, all of which are based on law, sin.
-You see?
-Cognitive dissonance.
 The vast majority of your true brothers and sisters in Christ will at some level be confused on this matter.
 I hope, however, to bring a little clarity for you in this letter.
 So let us look at the three purposes of God’s law.

 Let me start by assuring you that God’s law is profitable.
-It does every human being, fallen or redeemed, good.
+It does every human being, redeemed and unredeemed alike, good.
 A society that sets its morals on God’s law will be more safe and prosperous.
 Therefore, in order to love your neighbor as yourself you will want to, as much as it is up to you, encourage the enactment the laws of your land that are based on God’s laws.
-Will it bring about a utopia?
+Will it doing that bring about a Utopian paradise?
 Of course not.
 Man is fallen.
 There are no Utopias, and anyone who thinks there can be ought to be judged as foolish.

 God’s law is profitable in 3 ways:

 God’s law Tutors, Reveals, Mirrors